 Home of Penn State Altoona’s bachelor of science degree in electro-mechanical engineering technology, this building contains five state-of-the-art engineering labs: a machine shop/chemical lab, a manufacturing lab, a senior project lab, a controls lab, and a communications lab, as well as classrooms and office space.

-The Hawthorn Building houses fifty-six faculty offices and twenty-four classrooms, including a music rehearsal room and three computer classrooms.
-The building consists of approximately 58,800 square feet.
-Of that total square footage, 10,000 square feet is dedicated to a computer center, run by the Office of Information Technology, with offices and classrooms to provide support to the computer center.
-The Hawthorn Building also contains general classrooms, seminar rooms, a lecture hall, the Pechter Family Music Room, a food service area, and faculty offices.
+The Hawthorn Building houses numerous faculty offices and classrooms, including a music rehearsal room and several computer classrooms.
+The building is home to the computer center, run by the Office of Information Technology, with offices and classrooms supporting the computer center.
+The Hawthorn Building is also the home of Coasters, a coffee shop and food service area.

 J. E. Holtzinger Engineering Building